danielpunkass/cstimer/README.md

 docker compose up --build
 ```

-Now you can access csTimer at http://localhost:8080/
+Now you can access csTimer at http://localhost:8080/ or https://localhost:8888/.
+Note that if you use the HTTPS version you will have to "trust" the self-signed certificate.